 A main aspect of the Precautionary Approach is the use of reference points and stock status zones.
-There are a number of reasons why reference points have not been recommended for the red sea urchin fishery.
+There are a number of reasons why reference points have not been recommended for the Red Sea Urchin fishery.
 In order for reference points to be useful, the resource needs to be assessed multiple times to get an idea of whether stock status changes over time.
-The time, money and effort required to survey all red sea urchin Quota Areas multiple times would be prohibitive, so reference points are of limited use for red sea urchin management.
+The time, money and effort required to survey all Red Sea Urchin Quota Areas multiple times would be prohibitive, so reference points are of limited use for Red Sea Urchin management.
 Also, the sea urchin fishery is a gonad (roe) fishery.
 Population levels in most areas are higher than can be supported by the available food (kelp) and, as a result, many of the urchins have poor or no gonad development.
-Since only those individuals with the highest quality gonads are targeted by harvesters, there is a natural reserve of animals that remain after commercial harvest that consists of urchins smaller than the minimum size limit, urchins greater than 14cm in test diameter and urchins with poor quality gonads.
-Red sea urchins larger than 14cm test diameter are generally not harvested since they are considered unmarketable due to their large gonad size.
+Since only those individuals with the highest quality gonads are targeted by harvesters, there is a natural reserve of animals that remain after commercial harvest that consists of urchins smaller than the minimum size limit, urchins greater than 140 mm in test diameter and urchins with poor quality gonads.
+Red Sea Urchins larger than 140 mm test diameter are generally not harvested since they are considered unmarketable due to their large gonad size.
 These large urchins (called 'pumpkins' by harvesters) have large reproductive potential.